Swifts dedicate final win to 'amazing' White

 "We knew when that full-time whistle went we thoroughly deserved it, it was for her.
 It was a great feeling but overwhelming and emotional at the same time."

-She added a visit to Molly's grave with manager Gemma Quigley brought up the discussion about emotional the trophy lift in honour of their team-mate.
+She added that a visit to Molly's grave with manager Gemma Quigley brought up the discussion about the trophy lift in honour of their team-mate.

 "I said to Gemma, 'I don't want to lift the trophy if we win, I want it to be Molly's parents or little brother'," Bell said.